-B. A timely appeal will be reviewed by the Associate Dean of Students or designee to determine if the appeal provides grounds as described above.
+- B. A timely appeal will be reviewed by the Associate Dean of Students or designee to determine if the appeal provides grounds as described above.
 Such review by the Associate Dean of Students or designee will generally be completed within 14 days of the date the appeal is filed, although in certain cases additional time may be required depending on the complexity of the case and other factors.
-If an appeal is found to have provided grounds as described above, the appeal will be forwarded to the Chair of the Appeals Board, who shall select a Panel of three persons from the Appeals Board to review and decide the appeal (the "Panel").
+If an appeal is found to have provided grounds as described above, the appeal will be forwarded to the Chair of the Appeals Board, who shall select a Panel of three persons from the Committee to review and decide the appeal (the "Panel").
 One member from each constituency - students, faculty, and administrators - shall be appointed, but otherwise the selection of Panel members shall be within the discretion of the Chair.
 The decision to grant or deny the appeal will be based on information supplied in the written appeal and, when necessary, the record of the original proceedings.
-As a general practice, the Panel will attempt to reach its decision within 45 days, although it may take additional time to do so in individual cases depending on the circumstances involved, the complexity of the facts and other factors.
-The decision of the Panel, or the outcome and sanctions (if any) resulting from any new hearing or conference ordered by the Panel in connection with the appeal, shall be final and conclusive and no further appeals will be permitted.

-- C. The Panel of the Appeals Board may - i.
-Affirm the finding of the original panel or conference; - ii.
-Remand the case to the original panel or conference officer for a new hearing or conference; or - iii.
-Request that a new panel or conference officer hear the case. - D. Sanctions will be deferred during the pendency of appellate proceedings unless, in the judgment of the Vice President of Student Affairs or designee, the continued presence of the respondent in the university community poses a threat to any person, or to the stability and continuance of normal university functions.
+As a general practice, the Panel will attempt to reach its decision within 45 days, although it may take additional time to do so in individual cases depending on the circumstances involved, the complexity of the facts, the availability of witnesses, and other factors.
+The decision of the Panel, or the outcome and sanctions (if any) resulting from any new hearing or conference ordered by the Panel in connection with the appeal, shall be final and conclusive and no further appeals will be permitted. - C. The Panel of the Appeals Board may - i.
+Affirm the finding of the original board or conference; - ii.
+Remand the case to the original board or conference officer for a new hearing or conference; or - iii.
+Request that a new board or conference officer hear the case. - D. Sanctions will be deferred during the pendency of appellate proceedings unless, in the judgment of the Dean of the Student Experience or designee, the continued presence of the respondent in the university community poses a substantial threat to others, to themselves, or to the stability and continuance of normal university functions.